ugbodagadave/Travel-Agent/how-it-works.md

 ### High-Level Overview

-The application functions as a **stateful conversational agent**.
-This means it not only understands individual messages but also remembers the entire context of the conversation for each user.
-It guides the user through a series of states (e.g., `GATHERING_INFO`, `FLIGHT_SELECTION`, `AWAITING_PAYMENT`) to achieve the final goal of booking a flight.
+The application functions as a **stateful, platform-agnostic conversational agent**.
+At its heart is the `app/core_logic.py` file, which contains a state machine that manages the entire user conversation.
+This central logic is completely independent of the messaging platform.

+Webhook endpoints for each platform (`/webhook` for Twilio/WhatsApp and `/telegram-webhook` for Telegram) act as thin adapters.
+They are responsible for:
+1. Receiving incoming messages.
+2. Extracting the user ID and message content in a standardized format.
+3. Passing this information to the `process_message` function in `core_logic.py`.
+4. Taking the response from the core logic and sending it back to the user on the appropriate platform.

+This design makes it easy to add new platforms in the future without changing the core business logic.

 ---